OliverHeilmann/OpenAI-Gym-CarRacing-RL/DQN/readme.md

 # Section Description

 In this section documenters the implementation of the DQN algorithm.
 To run the script run `python DQN.py` however some paramaters should be configured beforehand.
 Se the setup section for more details.
-The output model as well as the rewards should be placed in there respective `model` folder and `rewards` folder.
+The output model as well as the rewards should be placed in their respective `model` folder and `rewards` folder.

 ## Setup